Youth Development Momentum Program

-Cross-Age Mentoring (CAMP) teaches connectedness activities and mentor-mentee interactions.
-Through Momentum, Our group of trained young adults will be connecting with High School students in the Cocalico School District.
-Our young adults are highly motivated to love on others and to be loved on.
+The Cross-Age Mentoring Program (CAMP) teaches connectedness activities and mentor-mentee interactions.
+Through our Momentum team, a group of trained young adults, we connect with high school students in the Cocalico School District.
+Our young adults are highly motivated to love others.
 Each young adult works with 1-3 high school peer mentors, providing a great leadership opportunity and a chance to change the world, one student at a time.
-Each Tuesday night we will be using the CAMP curriculum as well as team-building activities to help students connect with themselves and others.
+Each Tuesday night we will be using the CAMP curriculum, as well as team-building activities, to help students connect with themselves and others.

 All young adults interested in becoming a Lead Mentor must fill out the volunteer application below to apply.
 You will then be contacted soon after for a group interview.

 If you have any questions please contact us at (717) 336-7797 or email us at firstname.lastname@example.org.

 Momentum is a sub-group of Aevidum (a high school club), designed to allow students to come together to find creative ways to address (some, if not all) 23 difficult issues teens are dealing with.
 Students will meet together to discuss ways to bring awareness to these issues at school and church youth groups.

 Momentum is a group of students that have a lot of passion to reach out to their fellow classmates who are hurting.
 These students need a way to be encouraged, equipped, and empowered to make a difference in their school and church.
 Momentum will be the vehicle to equip and empower young people to speak out about issues that are directly affecting their lives.

 What Bible verse do we use as our Mission Statement?